 University of Nebraska at Lincoln

 "Donal Carbaugh is one of our wisest analysts of culture and communication.
 Here he draws on his direct experience of Russian, Finnish, and Blackfeet Indian cultures to present a comprehensive and incisive approach to understanding conversation in cultural perspective.
 It is a perfect text for classroom use, but even the most seasoned researchers will find enlightening insights as well as delightful and vivid examples.
 I'll definitely assign this book the next time I teach Cross-cultural communication."

-"Donal Carbaugh's book, Cultures in Conversation, is remarkable.
+"Donal Carbaugh's book, Reporting Cultures, is remarkable.
 It is based on first-hand knowledge over a number of years of a considerable range of cultures and situations.
 The result is an invaluable contribution to understanding of communication and the ethnography of speaking."

 University of Virginia